 A Constant Evolution

-Some of football’s most dangerous plays have names like “horse collar,” “peel back block,” “clipping”—and “chop block,” as Dean Blandino, the NFL’s Senior Vice President of Officiating, explained in this video:
+Some of football’s riskiest plays have names like “horse collar,” “peel back block,” “clipping”—and “chop block,” as Dean Blandino, the NFL’s Senior Vice President of Officiating, explained in this video:

 Here’s how Blandino described the “horse collar”:

-As the NFL has learned more about player health and safety, the league has changed the rules to evolve the game and seek to improve protections for players.
-Since 2002 alone, the NFL has made 42 rules changes intended to eliminate dangerous tactics and reduce the risk of injuries.
+As the NFL learns more about player health and safety, the league evaluates and changes rules to evolve the game and try to improve protections for players.
+Since 2002 alone, the NFL has made 46 rules changes intended to eliminate potentially dangerous tactics and reduce the risk of injuries.

 - All chop blocks are prohibited.